 Genuine TSOs will always carry photographic identification, which will usually show their name, department and the local authority they work for.
 If you have any doubts then call your local authority right away.Back to top

 No. Trading standards services have no direct powers to order you to stop trading.
 However, they can apply to the courts for orders, which may restrict your activities.Back to top

 What can trading standards services do to stop businesses that break the law?

-There are a wide range of options available, although the precise options vary depending on the nature of the breach of trading standards law.
+A wide range of options are available, although the precise options vary depending on the nature of the breach of trading standards law.

 In most cases, businesses are keen to comply with the law and to avoid the risks and expenses of formal enforcement action.
 Many breaches of trading standards law are resolved through advice and agreed remedial actions by the business (which might include changing products, systems, labelling or advertising and/or arranging redress for customers who have been affected by a breach).

 However, trading standards services always have formal enforcement options available to them.
 The decision to take formal action lies with the local authority, but it is likely that formal action will be taken in cases where there is a serious breach (in terms of the detriment to customers or to other businesses through unfair competitive advantage) or where the business has failed to respond to or engage with informal attempts to secure compliance.Back to top

 Each trading standards service has an enforcement policy, which explains how they seek to ensure that the action they take is fair and proportionate.
 This can be requested from your local authority.